Generic Name: Naltrexone hydrochloride

 Idiopathic thrombocytopenic purpura was reported in one patient who may have been sensitized to Naltrexone in a previous course of treatment with Naltrexone.
 The condition cleared without sequelae after discontinuation of Naltrexone and corticosteroid treatment.

 Drug Abuse and Dependence

-Naltrexone hydrochloride is a pure opioid antagonist.
+Naltrexone is a pure opioid antagonist.
 It does not lead to physical or psychological dependence.
 Tolerance to the opioid antagonist effect is not known to occur.

 Naltrexone Dosage and Administration

 IF THERE IS ANY QUESTION OF OCCULT OPIOID DEPENDENCE, PERFORM A NALOXONE CHALLENGE TEST AND DO NOT INITIATE Naltrexone THERAPY UNTIL THE NALOXONE CHALLENGE IS NEGATIVE.

 Treatment of Alcoholism

 A dose of 50 mg once daily is recommended for most patients (see CLINICAL PHARMACOLOGY, Clinical Trials, Individualization of Dosage).
 The placebo-controlled studies that demonstrated the efficacy of Naltrexone as an adjunctive treatment of alcoholism used a dose regimen of Naltrexone 50 mg once daily for up to 12 weeks.
 Other dose regimens or durations of therapy were not evaluated in these trials.